Mirzhaseit/Exp-5----Bubble-Sort-and-Merge-sort-in-CUDA/README.md

 <img width="1731" height="417" alt="image" src="https://github.com/user-attachments/assets/3a1a3351-bc24-47f6-a7cb-27ba5d21001c" />

 ## RESULT:
-Thus, the program has been executed using CUDA to check the performance of bubble sort and merge sort elapsed time.
+Thus, the program has been successfully executed using CUDA to implement Bubble Sort and Merge Sort on the GPU and compare their execution performance with CPU-based sorting algorithms.
+The experiment also analyzed the effect of different array sizes and CUDA thread configurations on sorting performance.